Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 Other standard prefixes that indicate the type of race grading include: (H) = Hurdle and (CH) = Chase - two extra hurdles are added.

-The first hurdles race in England took place at Belle Vue, Manchester at its opening meeting on the 24th July 1926 - won by Melksham Autocrat.
+The first hurdle race in England took place at Belle Vue, Manchester at its opening meeting held 24th July 1926 - won by Melksham Autocrat.

-The most famous race is the Grand National - won 26/12/22 by Bobbing Gnavatar trained by Barry O'Sullivan - (Crayford) first run at White City, London in 1928.
+The most famous race is the Grand National - won 26/8/23 by Coppice Fox trained by Ricky Holloway - (Crayford) first run at White City in 1928.

-United Kingdom Category One hurdle races include the Springbok - won 04/04/22 by Lenson Doolin trained by Ricky Holloway - (Central Park).
-Champion Hurdle - won 15/04/23 by Lenson Doolin trained locally by Ricky Holloway - (Crayford) and is the oldest of the 'hurdle classics' first run at White City Stadium, London in 1927.
-Please Note: The 2023 Springbok will this year be run at Brighton & Hove with both the Grand National and Champion Hurdle now held at Crayford!
+United Kingdom Category 1 hurdle races include: Springbok - won 29/07/23 by Droopys Chaser trained at Romford by Paul Young - (Brighton & Hove) and Ladbrokes Champion Hurdle - won 21/07/24 by Nunhead Shiv trained at Central Park by Barry O'Sullivan - (Crayford) is the oldest 'hurdles classic' first held at White City in 1927.
+Please Note: The 2024 Grand National will this year be run at Brighton & Hove.

-Cornamaddy Jumbo trained by Mark Wallis was voted "2014 hurdler & greyhound of the year" when becoming the first dog to complete the 'English triple crown' by winning all three Category One's - the Springbok, Grand National and Champion Hurdle in the same year!
+Cornamaddy Jumbo trained by Mark Wallis then attached to Yarmouth was voted "2014 hurdler & greyhound of the year" when becoming the first dog to complete the 'English triple crown' by winning all three Category One Hurdle Events - The Springbok, Grand National and Champion Hurdle in the same year!

-Other events include the Jimmy Jupp Hurdle - (Hove), Kent County Hurdle and Boxing Day Chase - (Central Park), Chief Ramsbottom Hurdle, Golden Jacket Hurdle, Stayers Hurdle, Dual Distance Hurdle, Kent National Hurdle, Jay & Kay Tours Kent Champion Hurdle and Kent St Leger Hurdle - (Crayford), Champions Night Hurdle and Roger Kent Barton Triumph Hurdle - (Romford), RPGTV Supreme Hurdle - (Towcester).
+Category 2 & 3 hurdle events include: The Chief Ramsbottom Hurdle, Golden Jacket Hurdle, Stayers Hurdle, Dual Distance Hurdle, Champion Hurdle Marathon, Kent National Hurdle, Kent Champion Hurdle, Kent St Leger Hurdle, Spring, Summer, Autumn Hurdle - (Crayford), Merit Hurdle & Jimmy Jupp Hurdle - (Brighton & Hove), Roger Kent Barton Triumph Hurdle - (Romford) and Supreme Hurdle - (Towcester) etc.

 In Ireland, the Greyhound Racing Ireland (GRI) decided 16/11/21 due to their concerns over certain welfare issues, that they would discontinue all hurdle races forthwith.
-The Irish Grand National - won 12/12/20 by Razldazl Annie trained by Neilius O'Connell - (Curraheen Park) was sadly the last classic to take place.
+The Irish Grand National - won 12/12/20 by Razldazl Annie trained by Neilius O'Connell - (Curraheen Park) was sadly the last classic hurdle race run.

-U.K. - Top Grade - (A1 - A3) equivalent to American greyhound grades (A, B) and Australian grades (1, 2).
-Some of the very best 'top graders' may also compete in major open events and can average speeds around a track between 38-39 mph.
+U.K. - Top Grade - (A1 - A3) equivalent to American greyhound grades (A, B) and Australian racing grades (1, 2).
+Some of the best 'top graders' may also compete in Category One major open events and generally average speeds around a track between 38-39 mph.

-U.K. - Middle Grade - (A4 - A6) equivalent to American grades (C, D) and Australian grades (3, 3/4, 4).
-Occasionally 'graded runners' competing at the best 'city tracks' maybe the equal of A1 dogs running at lesser not so good 'country tracks'.
-These hounds can average speeds between 37-38 mph.
+U.K. - Middle Grade - (A4 - A6) equivalent to American racing grades (C, D) and Australian grades (3, 3/4, 4).
+Occasionally, graded runners competing at the very best 'city tracks' maybe the equal of A1 dogs running at lesser not so good 'country tracks' and can average speeds between 37-38 mph.

 U.K. - Low Grade - (A7 - A11) equivalent to American grades (E, F and Maidens) and Aussie grades (4/5, 5 and Maidens).
-Most greyhounds will start or finish their racing careers in these lower grades and generally record average racing speeds between 35-37 mph.
+Most greyhounds will either start or finish their racing careers in these lower grades and generally record average speeds around a circuit between 35-37 mph.

-U.K. - B Grade (B1 - B6) This grade prefix indicates a slightly shorter or slightly longer standard distance.
+U.K. - B Grade (B1 - B6) This grade prefix indicates to a slightly shorter or longer standard distance.

-Knowing the grade is very important, as it's an approximation to the expected level of performance and therefore indicates to the overall race standard.
-Generally, I consider a greyhound's grade should reflect past performances and be relative to previously recorded racetimes!
+Knowing the grade of a dog race is very important, as it's an approximation to the expected level of performance and therefore indicates to the overall race standard.
+Generally, I consider a greyhound's grade should reflect past performances and be relative to previously recorded times!

-When fully fit 'Graders' tend to run more frequently than 'Open Racers' and usually compete in a race once a week, although twice is not uncommon.
-However, any dogs thought 'over raced' will generally see a decline in their racing form and may need a rest to freshen them up!
-In 2018 the G.B.G.B.
-Greyhound Board of Great Britain launched their new Greyhound Commitment strategy dedicated to improving the safety and welfare of greyhounds: Rule 147 now states that a dog will only be allowed to race once over a 4-day period with a maximum of 6 races or trials in any 28-day period.
+When fully fit 'Graders' tend to run more frequently than 'Open Racers' and usually compete in a race once a week, although twice was not uncommon.
+However, any dogs thought 'over raced' will generally see a decline in racing form and may need a rest to freshen them up!
+In 2018 The Greyhound Board of Great Britain (GBGB) launched their new Greyhound Commitment strategy dedicated to improving the safety, welfare and lives of greyhounds: Rule 147 now states that a dog will only be allowed to race once over a 4-day period with a maximum of 6 races or trials in any 28-day period.

 Puppy and Veteran / Senior races are represented by a standard prefix: (P) = Puppy and (V) = Veteran.